danb35/freenas-iocage-plex/README.md

 Optional configuration values include:

-* USE_PLEXPASS - If set to 1, the script will download and install the beta version of Plex Media Server.
-Note that all PlexPass features are available in the stable version, as well.
+* USE_BETA - If set to 1, the script will download and install the beta version of Plex Media Server.
 Defaults to 0.
 * PLEX_CONFIG_PATH - The path to store your Plex metadata and configuration.
 Defaults to `$POOL_PATH/plex_data`.
 * NETMASK - The netmask, in bits, for the network the Plex jail will be on.
 Defaults to '24', which is '255.255.255.0'.